 Installing the pCloud desktop client on both the Windows and Ubuntu machines wasn’t hard.
 However, if you are a beginner, you might find it confusing.
 Let me explain…

 pCloud on Windows 10

-This looks ominous.
-But I downloaded pCloud from the company website, so I had to assume that it was legitimate.
+That looked ominous.
+But I had downloaded pCloud from the company website, so assumed that it was legitimate.
 I clicked the Run anyway button.
 Everything went smoothly from there.

 pCloud on Linux (Ubuntu)

 The Ubuntu version of pCloud comes as an Appimage.
 An Appimage is a way of distributing Linux software (Ubuntu is a form of Linux) that works on many different versions of Linux, without requiring you to have superuser rights.

 The way you install and run an Appimage is different than for a normal app.
 The instructions pCloud gives you are clear, but if you have never worked with an Appimage before, you might want to check out this page for more information.